JohnAnthonyBowllan/BusinessAI/README.md

 Below you will find a couple my favorite models/visualizations used through out the project.

-## Nested Stochastic Block Model (NSBM): communities of business categories
+## Nested Stochastic Block Model (NSBM): communities of business descriptors
 The exterior images represent some of the nodes on the perimeter of the circle and the interior of the NSBM the interplay between the nodes.
 This method groups similar business categories and discriminates dissimilar ones.

 <img width="591" alt="screen shot 2019-01-08 at 10 56 06 pm" src="https://user-images.githubusercontent.com/22419878/50875962-ad012180-1398-11e9-8424-a5b59875729a.png">